jaywengrow/rainbow_hash/README.md

 From your terminal, run the `rainbow` command followed by your data structure surrounded by quotation marks.

-For example, if you wanted to view the following hash in your terminal:
+For example, if you wanted to view the following array in your terminal:

     ['TEST', {a: 1, b: [2, 3, 4, {cow: 'moo'}]}]